-acupuncturist - a medical practitioner who specialises in acupuncture who is registered under the relevant Act or a practitioner of acupuncture who is registered as a member of the British Acupuncture Council (BAcC): and who, in all cases, meets our criteria for acupuncturist recognition for benefit purposes in their field of practice, and who we have told in writing that we currently recognise them as an acupuncturist for benefit purposes in that field for the provision of out-patient treatment only.
+acupuncturist - a medical practitioner who specialises in acupuncture who is registered under the relevant Act or a practitioner of acupuncture who is registered as a member of the British Acupuncture Council (BacC).
+In all cases, the acupuncturist needs to meet our criteria for recognition.
+We must have told them in writing that we currently recognise them as an acupuncturist to provide out-patient treatment only.

-" The full criteria we use when recognising medical practitioners are available on request acute condition ◆ - a disease, illness or injury that is likely to respond quickly to treatment which aims to return you to the state of health you were in immediately before suffering the disease, illness or injury, or which leads to your full recovery.
+"The full criteria we use when recognising medical practitioners are available on request acute condition ◆ - a disease, illness or injury that is likely to respond quickly to treatment which aims to return you to the state of health you were in immediately before suffering the disease, illness or injury, or which leads to your full recovery.